 Retained Firefighter, Marty

 Marty is a small business owner and retained firefighter with FRNSW for nearly six years.
 Marty is one of hundreds of self-employed people who make a great personal sacrifice when they temporarily close their business to attend fire calls in their local community.
 Marty enjoys his role as a retained firefighter and encourages others to consider joining FRNSW.
-Watch the video here.
+Watch Marty's video here.

 Retained Firefighter, Lucy

 Lucy is a business admin manager and retained firefighter with FRNSW for the past six years.
 Lucy's employer is one of thousands of flexible businesses in NSW who recognise the value of having a retained firefighter on staff.
 The training provided by FRNSW to retained firefighters allows them to often step up to handle situations they wouldn't normally encounter in everyday life.
 These experiences can be a great way to develop personally and professionally.
-Watch the video here.
+Watch Lucy's video here.